aibolem/vexflow-wiki-vexchords/Understanding-Renderer-&-Context.md

 ## Can we draw some music now???

 So how does this all play out with musical notation?
 VexFlow has objects representing almost all of the elements of notation.
-When we construct an element, we give it the musical information it needs to know how to render, and then later we share (or its parent element shares) a context with it so that it can draw itself.
+When we construct an element, we give it the musical information it needs to know to be able to render, and then, later, we share (or its parent element shares) a context with it, so that it can draw itself.

-The easiest example of this to understand is a staff.
-All it needs to know is where it goes, and how wide it should be:
+The easiest example of this to understand is a stave.
+All it needs to know is, where it goes and how wide it should be:
 ``` JavaScript
                         (x,   y,  width)
 var stave = new VF.Stave(110, 60, 90);